Mark Ruffalo: 2006–2011: Expansion into Broadway, direction, and dramatic roles

-In 2006 he starred in the political drama remake All the King's Men acting opposite Sean Penn, Kate Winslet, Jude Law, and Anthony Hopkins.
+In 2006, Ruffalo starred in the political drama remake All the King's Men acting opposite Sean Penn, Kate Winslet, Jude Law, and Anthony Hopkins.
 The film was adapted by Steven Zaillian based on the Robert Penn Warren 1946 novel of the same name.
-Also in 2006, Ruffalo made his Broadway debut starring as Moe Axelrod in Clifford Odets's Awake and Sing! at the Belasco Theatre in New York.
-Ruffalo acted alongside Lauren Ambrose, Pablo Schreiber and Zoe Wanamaker.
+Also in 2006, he made his Broadway debut starring as Moe Axelrod in Clifford Odets's Awake and Sing! at the Belasco Theatre in New York.
+Ruffalo acted alongside Lauren Ambrose, Pablo Schreiber, and Zoe Wanamaker.
 Charles Isherwood of The New York Times wrote of his performance, "Nobody slings it with more panache than Mark Ruffalo, the soulful movie and stage actor making his Broadway debut here."
-David Rooney of Variety wrote "The most arresting work onstage comes from Ruffalo, channeling prickly charm into a proud man who uses glib aggression to camouflage his frustration.
-Ruffalo's scenes with Ambrose are the drama's most electric moments".
+David Rooney of Variety wrote: "The most arresting work onstage comes from Ruffalo, channeling prickly charm into a proud man who uses glib aggression to camouflage his frustration.
+Ruffalo's scenes with Ambrose are the drama's most electric moments."
 The role earned him a nomination for Tony Award for Best Featured Actor in a Play.

-In March 2007, he appeared in David Fincher's crime thriller Zodiac as SFPD homicide inspector Dave Toschi, who ran the investigation to find and apprehend the Zodiac killer from 1969 through most of the 1970s.
-Ruffalo acted opposite Jake Gyllenhaal and Robert Downey Jr..
-Critic Roger Ebert described Ruffalo's performance writing, "Ruffalo plays him not as a hotshot but as a dogged officer who does things by the book because he believes in the book".
+In March 2007, Ruffalo appeared in David Fincher's crime thriller Zodiac as SFPD homicide inspector Dave Toschi, who ran the investigation to find and apprehend the Zodiac killer from 1969 through most of the 1970s.
+He acted opposite Jake Gyllenhaal and Robert Downey Jr. Critic Roger Ebert described Ruffalo's performance by writing that "Ruffalo plays him not as a hotshot but as a dogged officer who does things by the book because he believes in the book".
 Toschi was role model for the Clint Eastwood film Dirty Harry.
 That same year, Ruffalo played divorced lawyer Dwight Arno, who accidentally kills a child and speeds away, in Terry George's film Reservation Road, based on the novel by John Burnham Schwartz.
-In 2008, Ruffalo starred as a con man in The Brothers Bloom with Adrien Brody and Rachel Weisz and co-starred with Julianne Moore in Blindness.
-2008 also saw Ruffalo in Brian Goodman's What Doesn't Kill You with Ethan Hawke and Amanda Peet, which was shown at the Toronto International Film Festival.
-In 2009, he played a brief role in the film Where the Wild Things Are as Max's mother's boyfriend.